GWM ORA 5 vs Nissan Qashqai

 Drivetrain

-The GWM ORA 5 runs a pure electric powertrain producing 150kW and 260Nm of torque, sent through a automatic to a FWD layout.
+The GWM ORA 5 uses a Electric producing 150kW and 260Nm of torque, sent through a automatic to a FWD layout.
+It covers the 0-100km/h sprint in 8 seconds.

-The Nissan Qashqai lines up making 110kW and 250Nm, paired to a automatic driving the front wheels.
+The Nissan Qashqai responds with a Petrol making 110kW and 250Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 8.8 seconds.

 The GWM ORA 5 has the clear power advantage at 150kW vs 110kW.
+In the real-world sprint, the GWM ORA 5 is 0.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort